willymcallister/willymcallister.github.io/_articles/source-transformation.md

 ![Thévenin and Norton forms]({{ site.baseurl }}{% link i/thevenin0.svg %})

 You can convert between Thévenin and Norton forms.
 This is called *source transformation*.

-Explained by Willy McAllister.
+Written by Willy McAllister.

 (These names are used in the United States.
 If you learned other names, please let me know.)